Cambria Pinot Noir

 BROWSING ONLY

-What It Tastes Like: Bright and lively with juicy red cherry, cranberry, and subtle earthy undertones that add complexity.
+What It Tastes Like: Bright and lively with juicy red cherry, blood orange aromas, and flavors of pomegranate and grapefruit.

 Food Pairings: Try it with grilled salmon, roasted veggies, or a fresh garden salad.